If you are asking yourself “Am I an addict” there is every chance your substance use could already be at a problematic stage.

 The first step of the Narcotics Anonymous program is the same, except “alcohol” is substituted for “addiction.”

-For anyone with a busy lifestyle, an addiction can lead to meltdown.
+For anyone with a busy lifestyle, an addiction can lead to a meltdown.
 After all, you can only juggle so many balls before some start tumbling to the floor.
 Make sure you focus on the ones that count.

 If you find yourself letting responsibilities slide at home, work, or school in favor of drug use, this is a common red flag indicating dependence is building.